Hermann Danuser: Life

 Born in Frauenfeld, Danuser studied piano, oboe, musicology, philosophy and German language and literature at the Musikhochschule and the University of Zurich from 1965; he received his doctorate with a dissertation on musical prose.
 From 1973 he studied in Berlin with Carl Dahlhaus (musicology) and Gerhard Puchelt (piano).
-After working as a research assistant, he habilitated in 1982 at the Technical University of Berlin with a thesis on the music of the 20th century (published in 1984).
+After working as a research assistant, he habilitated in 1982 at Technische Universität Berlin with a thesis on the music of the 20th century (published in 1984).
 From 1982 to 1988, Danuser taught as professor for musicology at the Hochschule für Musik, Theater und Medien Hannover, then from 1988 to 1993 as professor for musicology at the Albert-Ludwigs-University Freiburg.
 From 1993 until his retirement in 2014, he held the chair for Historical Musicology at the Institute for Musicology and Media Studies of the Humboldt University of Berlin.

 Danuser also coordinates research at the Paul-Sacher-Stiftung Basel; from 1996 to 2017 he was member of the board of trustees of the Ernst von Siemens Musikstiftung.
 He has held guest professorships at several leading universities in Europe and the USA.
 In the academic year 2017/18 he taught at the Central Conservatory of Music in Beijing.